Reconstruction of attosecond beating by interference of two-photon interband transitions in solids: Introduction

-The equation above is the characteristic equation of RABBIT, computed using second-order perturbation theory, where $|A_{2N\pm1}|$ is the absolute value of the two-photon transition amplitude from the initial state to the sideband that contains the absorption of the $2N\pm1$ harmonic (see Methods).
+The equation above is the characteristic equation of RABBIT, computed using second-order perturbation theory (see Appendix C).
 We use atomic unit throughout unless otherwise stated.
-Eq.~\ref{eq:beating} relates the measured observable, i.e., the sideband beating frequency $2\omega$ and its phase $\theta = \Delta \phi + \Delta \varphi$, to the phase difference between adjacent harmonics in the comb, $\Delta \phi = \phi_{2N-1} - \phi_{2N+1}$, and the so-called atomic phase $\Delta \varphi$.
+Eq.~\ref{eq:beating} relates the measured observable, i.e., the sideband beating phase $\theta_{2N} = \Delta \phi_{2N} + \Delta \varphi_{2N}$, to the phase difference between adjacent harmonics in the comb, $\Delta \phi_{2N} = \phi_{2N-1} - \phi_{2N+1}$, and the so-called atomic phase $\Delta \varphi_{2N}$.
 For long pulses, the latter corresponds to the relative phase of the two-photon matrix elements~\cite{Dahlstrom2012, Jimenez2016},

 where $\mathcal{M}_{nm} (\omega) = \sum_{j}\mathcal{O}_{nj}\mathcal{O}_{jm} / (E_m + \omega - E_j)$ is the two-photon matrix element, $\mathcal{O}_{nm}$ is the dipole operator, e.g., $\mathcal{O}_{nm} = \langle n | \mathbf{r} | m \rangle$ in the length gauge, and $E_m$ is the energy of the initial state.
 Initially, RABBIT was applied to characterize the relative phases of harmonics in attosecond pulse trains by assuming that the atomic phase is a smooth function of energy~\cite{Paul2001}.
-Later, the application of RABBIT shifted towards the reconstruction of the relative amplitudes and phases of photoionization matrix elements from different orbitals, including transitions through autoionizing states~\cite{Klunder2011, Dahlstrom2012, Pazourek2015, Isinger2017, Argenti2017, Vos2018}.
+Later, its application shifted towards the reconstruction of the relative amplitudes and phases of photoionization matrix elements from different orbitals, including transitions through autoionizing states~\cite{Klunder2011, Dahlstrom2012, Pazourek2015, Isinger2017, Argenti2017, Vos2018}.
 This has allowed to extract photo-ionization time delays and reconstruct the temporal evolution of correlated electronic wavepackets~\cite{Gruson2016, Busto2018} - two hallmarks of attosecond science.